 We believe there is a market opportunity for XHANCE consisting of ENT physicians, allergists and primary care physicians in the U.S. that most frequently prescribe INS.
 This group of approximately 5,000 primary care physicians, which we refer to as "specialty-like" primary care physicians, account for approximately 25% of all INS prescriptions written by primary care physicians.
-We refer to these ENT physicians, allergists and high-decile INS-prescribing primary care physicians collectively as the "specialty segment" of our target market.
+We refer to these ENT physicians, allergists and high-decile INSprescribing primary care physicians collectively as the "specialty segment" of our target market.
 We believe the approximately 15,000 physicians in this specialty segment together treat an estimated 3.5 million U.S. patients with chronic rhinosinusitis, an estimated 1.2 million of whom have chronic rhinosinusitis with nasal polyps.
-We believe the total annual U.S. market opportunity for XHANCE in this specialty segment is over \$3.4 billion, of which approximately one-third consists of patients with chronic rhinosinusitis, an estimated one-third of whom have chronic rhinosinusitis with nasal polyps.
-We refer to these additional efforts to target additional primary care physicians that we believe treat an additional estimated 6.25 million U.S. patients with chronic rhinosinusitis, an estimated one-third of whom have chronic rhinosinusitis with nasal polyps.
+We believe the total annual U.S. market opportunity for XHANCE in this specialty segment is over \$3.4 billion, of which approximately one-third consists of patients with chronic rhinosinusitis with nasal polyps.
+If we obtain approval for the follow-on indication of chronic sinusitis, we intend to broaden our commercialization efforts to target additional primary care physicians that we believe treat an additional estimated 6.25 million U.S. patients with chronic rhinosinusitis, an estimated one-third of whom have chronic rhinosinusitis with nasal polyps.
 We refer to these additional primary care physicians as the "primary care segment" of our target market.
 We believe the total additional annual U.S. market opportunity for XHANCE in this primary care segment is over \$6.0 billion, of which approximately one-third consists of patients with chronic rhinosinusitis with nasal polyps.
 Therefore, we estimate the total annual U.S. market opportunity for the combined specialty and primary care segments is over \$9.5 billion, of which approximately one-third consists of patients with chronic rhinosinusitis with nasal polyps.